wp-plugins/todayish-in-history/readme.txt

 == Changelog ==

+= 0.1.1 =
+Fix to use sidebar's title size instead of hard coded h2.
+Added !important to commented out CSS that enabled full text links to appear.

 = 0.1 =
 * Welcome to Todayish In History

 == Upgrade Notice ==

+= 0.1.1 =
+Fixed to use sidebar's title size instead of hard coded h2.

 = 0.1 =
 Welcome to Todayish In History.
 Thanks for installing!